 - Who does net neutrality affect?
 Net neutrality affects internet users, content providers, and internet service providers, and it does so in very different ways.

 - When is net neutrality happening?
 Net neutrality has been an issue since the earliest days of the internet.
 The FCC Open Internet Order of 2010 has been the major sticking point in the past several years, as has the FCC's passing of Title II Net Neutrality Rules in 2015.
-President Trump's pick to head the Federal Communications Commission (FCC), Ajit Pai, has expressed opposition to Title II classification and is seeking to roll back the 2015 decision.
+The Federal Communications Commission (FCC) passed an FCC repeal in December 2017, which took effect on June 11, 2018.